Priti3009/expense-sharing-app/README.md

 -	Simplifying balances

 ## Requirements

--	Users can create groups
+- Users can create and manage groups
--	Users can add expenses in a group
+- Users can add shared expenses within a group
--	Supported split types:
+- The system supports the following split types:
-            o	Equal split
+  - Equal split
-            o	Exact amount split
+  - Exact amount split
-            o	Percentage split
+  - Percentage split
 - Each user can view:
-            o	How much they owe
+  - The total amount they owe
-            o	How much others owe them
+  - The total amount owed to them
--	Balances should be simplified
+- Balances should be automatically simplified to minimize the number of settlements

 ## Core Entities
 - User